 Avoiding Trouble at Continuing Care Retirement Communities

-Inevitabilities associated with aging present the need to make important life planning decisions.
-While your health is good is the time to consider what you might want if you or your spouse should need care down the road.
+Inevitabilities associated with aging present the need to make important life-planning decisions.
+The time to consider what level of care you might want if you or your spouse should need care down the road is when you’re in good health.
 An option that has emerged in recent years with the “aging in place” trend is a continuing care retirement community (CCRC), also known as a life care community.